mujahidi/acf-typography/readme.txt

 = Q. Does it support Gutenberg Blocks? =
 A. Yes.
 This plugin does support Gutenberg Blocks created with ACF.

+= Q. Is it GDPR compliant? =
+A. Depends.
+If you choose the admin option to serve files locally, then YES (after the first page load where font styles are used).
+If you choose the admin option to serve files remotely, then NO.

 = Q. How can I contribute? =
 A. Join in on Github repository [@mujahidi/acf-typography](https://github.com/mujahidi/acf-typography)